alf-tool/alf-core/doc/operators/relational/intersect.md

 DESCRIPTION

-This operator computes the relational intersection between its two operands.
-The intersection is simply the set of tuples that appear both in LEFT and RIGHT operands.
+This operator computes the relational intersection of its operands.
+Such intersection is simply the set of tuples that appear both in LEFT and in RIGHT.